oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 When deploying WDAC it is important that it is deployed utilising audit mode prior to enforcement.

-Application Control Design Decisions for all agencies and implementation types.
+Application Control Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---